Make a name for yourself, like Mathieu.

 You’re 7 minutes away from a page that shows who you are and what you do.

 Public Relations, Social Media, and Science Outreach in Manchester, United Kingdom

 A third-culture kid (TCK) raised between countries in a bilingual household, I'm a dual citizen: French of Spanish descent and Australian.

 I've been a space & astronomy addict since childhood, spending nights outside looking up at the night sky with my small telescope.
-Not much has changed, except it's turned into a full-time job and the telescopes have gotten a whole lot bigger...A recently-elected Fellow of the Royal Astronomical Society, I'm now part of a global effort to build the world's largest radio telescope, the Square Kilometre Array.
+Not much has changed, except it's turned into a full-time job and the telescopes have gotten a whole lot bigger...A Fellow of the Royal Astronomical Society and Member of the Chartered Institute of Public Relations, I'm part of a global effort to build the world's largest radio telescope, the Square Kilometre Array.
 My job?
 To tell its story.

 My work, or rather my passion, has taken me to some incredible places, from the Chilean Atacama desert and its high plateaus in the Andes, to the sun-scorched Australian outback, remote South Africa, the snowy French Pyrenees, rural India in the monsoon and countryside England for some of the world's most challenging & exciting astronomy projects.